Darren Beattie: Foreign affairs

 Of the Chinese government's policies toward Uyghurs, Beattie wrote: "The Chinese aren't genocidal.
 They just object to Uyghur supremacy and uyghurness.
 If Uyghurs simply reject uyghur supremacy, they'll have no problem functioning in Chinese society."
 In 2021, he wrote, "Uighurs don't like anti-Uighur racism, it must be because they are Uighur nationalists who think all of China is for Uighurs ONLY."
 In May 2024, he wrote, "Taiwan will inevitably belong to China, it's only a matter of time.
 It's not worth expending any capital to prevent", adding that a "visionary statesman will recognize this and make a deal- in exchange for acknowledgment of this basic reality, get some serious concessions on Africa and Antartica [sic]".
 In July 2024, Beattie wrote it "might mean fewer drag queen parades in Taiwan, but otherwise not the end of the world" if China took over Taiwan.

 In August 2024, he wrote the "ruling regime" of the United Kingdom, referring to the Labour Party that took power in the 2024 general election, "is far less legitimate than Saddam was in Iraq prior to the US invasion—and, for that matter, far less legitimate than Maduro's regime in Venezuela".
 He also wrote that month that "Britain treats its own native white people far worse than China treats its muslim Uighur population" and that "America treats rural whites far worse than China treats Uighurs."
 Beattie suggested that the UK would be better off under Chinese rule, and later wrote "the UK is infinitely more repulsive than China".

+In December 2025, he received German AfD parliamentarians Markus Frohnmaier and Jan Wenzel Schmidt.

+In March 2026, Brazil revoked Beattie's visa following an attempt to visit former president Jair Bolsonaro in prison.